JVandenildo/Programming-Challenges/Quadratic Equation Roots/challenge_description.md

 - Calculate only the root that sums the square root of the discriminant, not the one that subtracts it;
 - Round the value/return only integer value.

-Link to original post on edabit: [here](https://edabit.com/challenge/nasKYub6qEAfQcFuy).
+Link to original post on Edabit: [here](https://edabit.com/challenge/nasKYub6qEAfQcFuy).